1975 NCAA Division I football season: Major bowls

 This was the first season that both the Pac-8 and Big Ten conferences allowed their teams to play in bowl games other than the Rose Bowl.
-Unranked USC (7–4), fifth in the Pac-8 (3–4), was invited to the Liberty Bowl, which was head coach John McKay's final game before going to the NFL to coach the expansion Tampa Bay Buccaneers.
-California won their first Pac title in 17 years by sharing it with UCLA, but the Bruins (who beat the team in the season) was awarded the Rose Bowl and was then left out of any bowls, as were Washington and Stanford, all of whom beat and finished ahead of USC.
-Michigan, the Big Ten runner up, was invited to play Oklahoma in the Orange Bowl, which passed over higher-ranked Alabama (10–1), who met Penn State in the Sugar Bowl, rather than the higher-ranked Big 8 runner-up, Nebraska.
+Unranked USC (7–4), fifth in the Pac-8 (3–4) after four straight losses in November, was invited to the Liberty Bowl, which was head coach John McKay's final game before going to the NFL to coach the expansion Tampa Bay Buccaneers.
+California won their first conference title in 17 years, sharing it with UCLA, but the Bruins beat the Bears in late October and were awarded the Rose Bowl berth.
+Cal, Washington, and Stanford had beat and finished ahead of USC in the Pac-8 standings, but all three stayed home during the bowls.
+Michigan, the Big Ten runner-up, was invited to play Oklahoma in the Orange Bowl, which passed over higher-ranked Alabama (10–1), who met Penn State in the Sugar Bowl, rather than the higher-ranked Big 8 runner-up, Nebraska.
 The Huskers went to the Fiesta Bowl to play host Arizona State (11–0).